What You Need to Know about Shopify Checkout and the Subscription APIs

 - Selling plan titles don’t support translations for multi-language storefronts.
 Shopify said they will add this feature in the future, but don’t have a target launch date.

-In May 2021, we’ll have a public app available on the Shopify App Store that will include everything you need to grow your subscription program including:
+In May 2021, we introduced a public app available on the Shopify App Store that will include everything you need to grow your subscription program including:

 - native mid and post-checkout upsells

 - customer self-service management of subscriptions to cut down on customer service tickets

 Find out how you can increase your recurring revenue with Upscribe’s new subscription app.
 If you’re switching to Shopify checkout, you can make the transition even easier by switching to Upscribe.

 Now that every merchant has access to subscription features with Shopify Checkout, businesses need to do more to stay competitive in the marketplace.
 Gaining the benefits of rich analytics, customization, and other features are solutions that can maintain your relevance.